jboschee/nvidia-dcgm-pbspro-connector/README.md

 The following prerequisites must be met.

 - The Integration package supports PBS version 18.x or 19.x.
 PBS 2020 not integrate, yet.
 - DCGM v1.3.3 or later is installed.
-DCGM v2.x not integrated, yet.
 - datacenter-gpu-manager-375.41-1.x86_64.rpm or higher is installed with all the necessary NVIDIA packages.
 - nv-hostengine is running.
 - A shared directory location across the compute nodes and PBS server node.